 Vitality Life Limited's Best Estimate Liabilities ("BEL") are calculated using a gross premium valuation (as required by Solvency II) for all policies in-force and on risk at the valuation date.
 Hence the BEL is calculated as the prospective value of future expected cash-flows on a policy-by-policy basis over the duration of the policy, allowing for full premiums, claims, expenses and lapses.
-Negative reserves are permitted.
+A negative BEL is permitted.